microsoft/vscode-docs/release-notes/latest.md

 * Install the [vscode-eslint extension](https://marketplace.visualstudio.com/items/dbaeumer.vscode-eslint) and [configure eslint](http://eslint.org/docs/user-guide/configuring.html) for JSX.
 * If you are using React constructs inside .js files then the built-in JavaScript validation can be disabled using the setting "javascript.validate.enable": false

-The colorizers for JS and JSX are now aligned.
+The grammars used to colorize JS and JSX are now aligned.

 ## Language Server Extensions